-In another quick flash offer, Qantas Hotels are offering 6 Qantas Points per $AUD on all hotels booked through the platform until 1.59am NZST on December 1st (Friday).
+In another flash offer, Qantas Hotels are offering 6 Qantas Points per A$1 on international hotels booked through the platform until 11:59pm AEDT on 25 February.

-At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kick back worth around 3% to 4.5% if you value Qantas Points at around 1-1.5c.
-Qantas Hotels bookings made in Australian dollars however so you’ll need to factor any currency exchange fee into the return percentage.
+At the standard earn rate of 3 points per A$1, with all other things like price being equal, you are earning a points kickback worth around 6% if you value Qantas Points at around 2c.
+Qantas Hotels bookings are made in Australian dollars however so you’ll need to factor any currency exchange fee into the return percentage.

 Guide – How to earn Qantas Points for hotel stays